 The need for organised summer break activities for children from Ukraine was also identified by the HHC during its monitoring mission to Gyöngyös in July.
 A lot of children spend their days without meaningful activities in the school breaks and without the care of adults, as those parents who are employed are mostly away at work and neither state nor (or just a few and not country-wide and in a systemic manner) civic organisations organise such activities or care for these children.
-Recognizing this gap, the Jesuit Refugee Service ran two camps during the summer of 2023 for secondary school students in Budapest, a drama camp and an English camp, the latter in two groups by language level.299
+Recognising this gap, the Jesuit Refugee Service organised five day-care sessions, two of which focused on English, one on theatre and drama, and two for the youngest children, with a story week and a pre-school session in the summer of 2024.
+In 2024, the age distribution was broader than in 2023, with 2024 welcoming not only secondary school children but also primary school children, in addition to the pre-school age group.

-The Hungarian Interchurch Aid reported that they organized state-funded child-supervision services for under 6 in their Budapest community space.300
+The Hungarian Interchurch Aid reported that they organised state-funded child-supervision services.